diddyjax19/Project5-taskme/README.md

  - upon returning to the development version of the app, we were now unable to login or create a new user
  - clearing the browser cookies & cache, as well as relaunching the gitpod workspace resolved this.

-### Unfixed Bugs
-- None so far.

-## Technologies Used:
-### Main Languages Used:
-- Python

-### Frameworks, Libraries & Programs Used:
-- Django
-- Asgiref
-- Django-cors-headers
-- Pytz
-- Sqlparse
-- Django RestFramework
-- Pillow
-- Django Rest Auth
-- PostgreSQL
-- Cors Headers
-- DrawSQL: An interactive ERD platform that allows you to set up your database tables, & build the connections between them for a visual layout.